ibm-cloud-docs/discovery/sdu.md

 ## Supported document types and browsers
 {: #doctypes}

-Smart Document Understanding supports these document types: PDF, Word, HTML, Excel, PowerPoint, png, tiff, and jpeg.
-JSON is not supported because it is a structured format. {{site.data.keyword.discoveryfull}} currently supports PDF, Word, HTML, and JSON.
+For this beta, {{site.data.keyword.discoveryfull}} supports these document types: PDF, Word, HTML, JSON, Excel, PowerPoint, png, tiff, and jpeg.

 Supported browser for this beta release: Chrome